Neutrino mass and leptogenesis in a hybrid seesaw model with a spontaneously broken CP: Leptogenesis within the SDT framework

 In Fig.~\ref{fig:epsilon_YB} we demonstrate the constraints in the parameter space of interest.
-In Fig. \ref{epN-epD} the $|\epsilon_{N}|$-$|\epsilon_{\Delta}|$ plane we show parameter space with green (blue) that satisfy the oscillation data with NH (IH).
-The region preferred by Planck data for overall baryon asymmetry and Planck data for sum over neutrino masses including neutrino oscillation data are indicated by large dark blue (pink) dots for the NH (IH) scenario.
-From the plot (\ref{epN-epD}) we can estimate the required values of $\epsilon_{N}$ and $\epsilon_{\Delta}$ for which our proposed framework can explain the observed Planck data for baryon asymmetry.
-As for example, for the two particular benchmark points (given in the Table \ref{BP}) represented by yellow (red) cross, for NH (IH) the absolute values of CP asymmetry parameters $\epsilon_{N}$ and $\epsilon_{\Delta}$ are $6.348\times 10^{-6}$ and $1.592\times 10^{-7}$ ($9.129\times 10^{-6}$ and $3.695\times 10^{-8}$) respectively.
+The $|\epsilon_{N}|$-$|\epsilon_{\Delta}|$ plane in Fig. \ref{epN-epD} shows the parameter space with green (blue) dots that satisfy the oscillation data for NH (IH).
+The region preferred by Planck data for overall baryon asymmetry and Planck data for sum over neutrino masses including neutrino oscillation data are indicated by large dark blue (green) dots for the NH (IH) scenario.
+From the plot (\ref{epN-epD}) we can estimate the required values of $\epsilon_{N}$ and $\epsilon_{\Delta}$ for which our proposed framework can explain the observed Planck data for BAU.
+As for example, for the two particular benchmark points (given in the Table \ref{BP}) represented by black dots (as shown in the inset of Fig.~\ref{epN-epD}), for NH (IH) the absolute values of CP asymmetry parameters $\epsilon_{N}$ and $\epsilon_{\Delta}$ are $1.546 \times 10^{-7}$ and $1.321 \times 10^{-9}$ ($1.424 \times 10^{-7}$ and $1.566 \times 10^{-9}$) respectively.
 Moreover, for these points the evolution of the comoving number density ($Y=n/s$) for each component of lepton asymmetry including the final baryon asymmetry with respect to $z(=M_\Delta/T)$ have been shown in \ref{YBs}.
 For the purpose of the illustration we take the NH block of the right panel.
 The red line stands for the evolutions of $N_R$, the blue line shows the evolution of $\Sigma (=\Delta+\Delta^\dagger)$, the magenta line indicates the abundance of $\Delta_\Delta (=\Delta-\Delta^\dagger)$ and the green line represents the evolution of the baryon asymmetry $\Delta_B$ which asymptotically overlaps with the dark cyan horizontal line representing the measured value of BAU at the present epoch.
-Due to out-of-equilibrium decays of $N_R$ and $\Delta ({\Delta}^\dagger)$ to probable channels, the red and the blue lines begin to fall around $z=1$.
+Due to out-of-equilibrium decays of $N_R$ and $\Delta ({\Delta}^\dagger)$ to all possible channels, the red and the blue lines begin to fall around $z=1$.
 As a consequence the baryon asymmetry increases and around $z=10$ it begins to saturate.
-The dependence of the same quantities are represented by the same colours for the IH but with dashed lines.
+In Fig. \ref{YBs} we have assumed an initial thermal abundance for both $N_R$ and $\Delta$.
+We have checked that relaxing this condition on the initial abundance have minimal numerical impact on the generated lepton asymmetry as has been demonstrated using explicit numerical simulation in Appendix \ref{ap3}.